 - a) For your safety, your Exmark mower is equipped with Operator Presence Controls (OPC).
-When either the mower blades are engaged, or the speed control lever is not in neutral and both hands are removed from the handles, the mower engine MUST stop. - b) For Electric Start Units Only: Check starting circuit.
-Starter should crank with: Operator Presence Control levers depressed, speed control lever in neutral, and electric blade clutch disengaged.
+When either the PTO is engaged, or the speed control lever is not in neutral and both hands are removed from the handles, the mower engine MUST stop. - b) For Electric Start Units Only: Check starting circuit.
+Starter should crank with: Operator Presence Control levers depressed, speed control lever in neutral, and PTO disengaged.

-Try to start the engine with OPC levers disengaged, speed control lever in neutral and electric blade clutch disengaged - starter MUST NOT crank.
+Try to start the engine with OPC levers disengaged, speed control lever in neutral and PTO disengaged - starter MUST NOT crank.

-Try to start with, OPC levers depressed, speed control lever in any speed but neutral and electric blade clutch disengaged - starter MUST NOT crank.
+Try to start with, OPC levers depressed, speed control lever in any speed but neutral and PTO disengaged - starter MUST NOT crank.

-- Try to start with OPC levers depressed, speed control lever in neutral and electric blade clutch engaged-starter MUST NOT crank. - c) Check OPC circuits.
+Try to start with OPC levers depressed, speed control lever in neutral and PTO engaged-starter MUST NOT crank.

+c) Check OPC circuits.
 Clear the area.
-Run engine at one-third throttle, then with drive levers and neutral lock latches in neutral lock position, move the speed control lever out of neutral and release OPC levers engine MUST stop.
-Again, run engine at one-third throttle, move the speed control lever to neutral, engage blade clutch and release OPC levers engine MUST stop. - d) If machine does not pass any of these tests, DO NOT operate.
-Contact your authorized EXMARK SERVICE DEALER.
+Disengage park brake.
+Run engine at one-third throttle, then with drive levers and neutral lock latches in "neutral lock" position, move the speed control lever out of neutral and release OPC levers - engine MUST stop.

+Again, run engine at one-third throttle, move the speed control lever to neutral, engage blade clutch and release OPC levers - engine MUST stop.